eboraks/icognition-backend/README.md

 # Running with Docker
-1. Build icogapi image using `docker build -t icogapi:latest .`
 1. Spin-up containers `docker-compose up -d`
+2. DO NOT USE: Build icogapi image using `docker build -t icogapi:latest .`

+# Run database migration
+* Load env variable from .env in local.
+Ths mostly use for testing
+* export $(cat .env | xargs) && env

+* For local develop: See instructions in migration-local

+* For stg on GCP: See instruction on in migration-stg and run the GCP DB proxy.

-# GCP Proxy Connection (not needed if using docker-databases)
+## GCP Proxy Connection (not needed if using docker-databases)
 * path '/home/eboraks/Projects/gcp-sql-proxy'
 * Command ./cloud-sql-proxy --port 3306 {connection_name}
 * Connect to DB: psql -h 127.0.0.1 -p 3306 -d icog_db -U icog-db-user -W Case2214

-# Load env variable from .env in local.
-Ths mostly use for testing
-* export $(cat .env | xargs) && env
+# Run application in VSCode
+1. Associate the vscode with the python env created above.
+1.1 Within VSCode, press crtl + shift + p
+1.2 Select: Python: Select Interpreter
+1.3 Select the conda python envrionment create above.

+2. Make sure you have .vscode directory with launch.json and settings.json share from Google Drive.

+3. Run application (F5)

 ## GCP